apache/shardingsphere/docs/document/content/reference/faq/_index.en.md

 You must make sure the field in database table consistent with that in sharding algorithms.
 For example, the field type in database is int(11) and the sharding type corresponds to genetic type is Integer, if you want to configure Long type, please make sure the field type in the database is bigint.

-## [Sharding\PROXY] When implementing the `StandardShardingAlgorithm` custom algorithm, the specific type of `Comparable` is specified as Long, and the field type in the database table is bigint, a `ClassCastException: Integer can not cast to Long` exception occurs
+## [Sharding\PROXY] When implementing the `StandardShardingAlgorithm` custom algorithm, the specific type of `Comparable` is specified as Long, and the field type in the database table is bigint, a `ClassCastException: Integer can not cast to Long` exception occurs.

 Answer：

 When implementing the `doSharding` method, it is not recommended to specify the specific type of `Comparable` in the method declaration, but to convert the type in the implementation of the `doSharding` method.
-You can refer to the `ModShardingAlgorithm#doSharding` method
+You can refer to the `ModShardingAlgorithm#doSharding` method.

 ## [Sharding] Why are the default distributed auto-augment key strategy provided by ShardingSphere not continuous and most of them end with even numbers?